DevSlop/pixi-crs/README.md

 The CI Pipelines test (with TestCafe) DevSlop's vulnerable web application Pixi without and with the CRS.

 By adding and testing the WAF in the Continuous Integration (CI) pipeline, we provide the application developer early feedback.
-The application developer gets feedback about how their application will react when behind a WAF.
+The application developers get feedback about how their application will react when behind a WAF.
 We assure that Pixi’s legitimate traffic is not blocked by the WAF, and that illegitimate traffic is.

 ## Building Blocks of the Pipelines and how they are implemented